What is Attachment Parenting?

 Respond with Sensitivity

-Parents need to respond to their childrens needs with love, empathy, comfort, promptness and respect.
+- Parents need to respond to their childrens needs with love, empathy, comfort, promptness and respect.
 Responsiveness and attention is the parents "return" to their children's "serve" or request for nurturing and love.
 This practice helps children's brains develop optimal health.

 Use Nurturing Touch